Jalin Conyers

-Jalin Conyers (born July 25, 2001) is an American professional football tight end for the Miami Dolphins of the National Football League (NFL).
+Jalin Conyers (born July 25, 2001) is an American professional football tight end.
 He played college football for the Oklahoma Sooners, Arizona State Sun Devils and Texas Tech Red Raiders.

-Early life and high school
+Early life

 Conyers attended Gruver High School in Gruver, Texas.
 He was rated as a four-star recruit and committed to play college football for the Oklahoma Sooners.

 College career

 Oklahoma

 Conyers did not play any games for Oklahoma in 2020 and entered his name into the NCAA transfer portal after the season.

 Arizona State

 Conyers transferred to play for the Arizona State Sun Devils.
 In three seasons at Arizona State from 2021 through 2023, he appeared in 34 games primarily as a tight end, where he hauled in 74 receptions for 846 yards and six touchdowns, while also adding 92 yards and a touchdown on the ground, and 20 passing yards.
-However, Conyers did make two stars at quarterback for the Sun Devils, including a week 11 win over UCLA.
+However, Conyers did make two starts at quarterback for the Sun Devils, including a week 11 win over UCLA.
 After the 2023 season, Conyers entered his name into the NCAA transfer portal.